dojot/docs/source/load-testing-dojot-platform.rst

 Running a simple test
 ---------------------

-In this section, will be shown how to configure and run Locust and generate certs script in order to execute the load test.
+In this section, it will be shown how to configure and run Locust, and also how to generate certificates with the generate_certs script in order to execute the load test.
 This is a simple test where will be created 100 clients to send messages to dojot.

 Configuration
 ^^^^^^^^^^^^^